ufal/npfl138/exam/questions.md

 - Describe GroupNorm (including its parameters and their size), and compare it to BatchNorm and LayerNorm, discussing both fully connected layers and convolutional layers.
 [5]

+#### Questions@:, Lecture 7 Questions
+- Write down how the Long Short-Term Memory (LSTM) cell operates, including the explicit formulas.
+Also mention the forget gate bias.
+[10]

+- Write down how the Gated Recurrent Unit (GRU) operates, including the explicit formulas (you can describe either the original formulation or the reset gate applied after the matrix multiplication, both are fine).
+[10]

+- Why the usual dropout should not be used on recurrent state?
+Describe how the problem can be alleviated with variational dropout.
+[5]

+- Describe LayerNorm (including its parameters and their size), and write down how it is computed (be sure to explicitly state over what is being normalized in case of fully connected layers and convolutional layers).
+[5]

+- Draw a tagger architecture utilizing word embeddings, recurrent character-level word embeddings (including how are these computed from individual characters), and two sentence-level bidirectional RNNs (explaining the bidirectionality) with a residual connection.
+Where would you put the dropout layers?
+[10]